Goodwill Industries: Operations

 As of July 2011, there are 164 full Goodwill members in the United States and Canada.
 By 2006, Goodwill Industries International had a network of 207 member organizations in the United States, Canada, and 23 other countries.
 These are each independent social enterprises that operate their own regional Goodwill retail stores and job training programs.
 Morgan Memorial Goodwill Industries, Boston, is the enterprise operated in Boston, where Goodwill was founded.

 The clothing and household goods donated to Goodwill are sold in more than 3,200 Goodwill retail stores, on its Internet auction site shopgoodwill.com, and eBay by a number of its regional stores.
+The largest Goodwill store is in Seattle, spanning 70,000 sqft, and operated by Evergreen Goodwill, which as 22 locations in Western Washington.

 When merchandise cannot be sold at a normal Goodwill store, it is taken to a "Goodwill Outlet" or "Bargain Store" where items are mostly sold by weight, with prices ranging from about $0.49 to $1.89 per pound, depending on the location.
 The wide selection and massive discounts on a variety of household goods typically attract a fervent following of regular customers, some of whom make a full-time living buying and re-selling goods.
 Many vendors buy this merchandise in bulk and send the merchandise to third-world countries.

-As of December 2011, CharityWatch rated the Goodwill Industries an "A".

 In January 2016, Goodwill Industries of Toronto, Eastern, Central, and Northern Ontario closed its 16 stores and 10 donation centres after 80 years of operations, citing cash problems.
 The six other Canadian Goodwill Industries Branches remain operational.

 In 2019, Goodwill Industries of Northern Michigan announced that it would receive a $1.25 million grant fund from the Amazon CEO's Day One Families Fund.

 In May 2022, Goodwill Industries International announced a $12 million investment in their Digital Career Accelerator.
 The donation made by Google.org of $7 million in direct grants and $7 million in search ads on Google aims to reach more than 2,000,000 people across the U.S. and Canada through infrastructure expansion to aid the development of digital skills and career training.